 Vitalis’ engineering is specifically focused on industrial, high capacity extraction systems.
-The smallest system that we build is the Vitalis F Series.
+The smallest system that we build is the Vitalis F Series, an introductory level system with 45-liter capacity, 7.5 kg/min flow rate, and ASME certified pressure vessels and equipment.

 The Vitalis extraction systems are designed for industrial scale and therefore require a 3-phase electrical service.
 See product pages for more details on equipment specifications.